jmaassen/EYRg-wiki/README.md

 EYRg-wiki
 =========

-Wiki for the Enlighten Your Reseach global part of the eSalsa project
+This repository contains all information relating to the _Enlighten Your Reseach global_ (EYRg) part of the eSalsa project.